f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

         }
     }

-To view the final LAG configuration and status via the API use the following API call:
+To view the final LAG configuration and status via the API, use the following API call:

 .. code-block:: bash